josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👾_working_diagnosis_hunger_strikes_sock_puppet_campaign.md

 ---

-## 🔎 What would update or falsify this theory
+## 🔎 What Would Update Or Falsify This Theory
 This working diagnosis should be revised if:
 - comment activity diversifies meaningfully,
 - genuine debate or emotional variance emerges,